nairihovh/yophone/README.md

 ## Troubleshooting

 - **Error:** `'botId'`

   - Ensure the `getUpdates` response contains all required fields.
   - Add logging to inspect the response structure.

 - **Error:** `HTTPError: 400 Bad Request`

   - Verify your API token.
   - Check the structure of your requests (e.g., `sendMessage` payload).

 ---

+## Donations

+If you would like to support the development of YoPhoneBot, you can donate using the following details:

+- **FTN Bahamut Network**: `0xAfF705A6edD4b2E2B53f1Cd4A7ac296CdC813A21`
+- **USDT (TRC20)**: `TQKpNzAQov2q726jyw7ATq6xnuX6H1GH58`

+Your support is greatly appreciated! 💖

+---